LibreCAD/docs/guides/dwg-edit.rst

 A circle of a given size can also be drawn with a known radius:

-    - Click the *Circle, Radius* tool icon.
+    - Click the *Circle, Radius* tool icon |icon19|.
-    - On the "Tool Options" tool bar specify a *Radius* of "100".
+    - On the "Tool Options" tool bar specify a *Radius* of "40".
-    - With the "Snap on grid" place the centre of the circle at *absolute coordinate* 200,300.
+    - With the **Snap on Grid** place the centre of the circle at *absolute coordinate* 50,70.
-    - Press [Esc] to exit the command, or click the right mouse button once.
+    - Press [Esc] or right-click to exit the command.

 The drawing should now appear as: